jayhlim-dev/pokedex-revamp-fae36/docs/ARCHITECTURE.md

 ## Overview

-PokeVee is a Next.js application that displays Pokemon data from the PokeAPI with advanced features including:
+PokeEon is a Next.js application that displays Pokemon data from the PokeAPI with advanced features including:

 - Progressive loading for large datasets
 - Two-tier caching system (memory + localStorage)